![]() |

 \[ K_r(S_e) = S_e\left[1-(1-S_e^{1/m})^m\right]^2 \]

-Note that \(h\) is independent variable, whereas \(\theta\) and \(K_r\) are dependent variables. \(\alpha\), \(n\) and \(m\) are model parameters, see for details here [44].
+Note that \(h\) is an independent variable, whereas \(\theta\) and \(K_r\) are dependent variables. \(\alpha\), \(n\) and \(m\) are model parameters, for details see [73].
 Dissecting method recordTheta, we have

 where we start and stop tape recording/tracing.
 Each tape has unique Id, in our case we have a convention that even Id's are used to record operations to calculate \(\theta\) and odd Id's are used to record \(K_r\).
-Each material block has own set of tapes since it uses unique material parameters and physical model has \Id calculated from block number set on the mesh.
+Each material block has own set of tapes since it uses unique material parameters and physical model has Id calculated from block number set on the mesh.
 In following code

 we start by seeding point for which we build tree, \(h\) can be arbitrary but for the unsaturated state.
-Next, using "<<=" we set indented variable and using operator ">>=" to set dependent variable.
+Next, using "<<=" we set independent variable and using operator ">>=" to set dependent variable.

 \[ \mathbf{n}(\mathbf{x}) \cdot \left( \boldsymbol\sigma^1(\mathbf{x}) - \boldsymbol\sigma^2(\mathbf{x}) \right) = 0,\;\forall\mathbf{x}\in\Gamma \]